Computers at The Library

 Desktop Computers are available for free to library members at all eight library locations.

 - Members can make same day reservations while at the library.

 - Printing in color and black & white is available for a fee.

 Wireless Internet Access

 - The Mission of the Dauphin County Library System (The Library) is to strengthen the community by promoting literacy and providing resources and services for information, education, and recreation.
-In accordance with that mission, The Library offers free wireless Internet access for use with personal laptop computers and other wireless capable mobile devices.
+In accordance with that mission, The Library offers free wireless Internet access for use with personal laptop computers and other wireless mobile devices.

 Internet Policy and Acceptable Use

 - The The Library Internet Use Policy, and other library policies apply to use of the wireless network.
 Access to visual depictions defined as obscene, child pornography, and harmful to minors, is prevented by the Children’s Internet Protection Act (CIPA) and the policies of this library system.

 - Because computers are located in a public area, what you view is not private.
 Please be considerate of other library users and refrain from displaying materials that might reasonably be considered objectionable.
 Displaying obscene materials to minors or printing such materials may be a violation of the law and could result in penalties up to and including imprisonment.